pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --suggestion-mode
 """""""""""""""""
-*When enabled, pylint would attempt to guess common misconfiguration and emit user-friendly hints instead of false-positive error messages.*
+*When enabled, Pylint would attempt to guess common misconfiguration and emit user-friendly hints instead of false-positive error messages.*

 **Default:**  ``True``